RobotnikAutomation/robot_simulation/README.md

 <!-- CUSTOMIZATION -->
 ## Custom Simulation

-In case that the robot model that you want to simulate is not in robot_description package, or the world, or you want to use a different controller, you will have to create your own simulaiton files.
+In case that the robot model that you want to simulate is not in robotnik_description package, or the world, or you want to use a different controller, you will have to create your own simulaiton files.

 This will guide you to create your custom simulation.

 ### Custom Robot Model

 1. First, create your own package for the project.
 2. In this package, create your URDF file.
-You can base in the [template file](robotnik_pkgs/robot_description/robots/robot_template.urdf.xacro) that are in robot_description package.
+You can base in the [template file](robotnik_pkgs/robotnik_description/robots/robot_template.urdf.xacro) that are in robotnik_description package.
-3. In the README of [robot_description](robotnik_pkgs/robot_description/README.md) there is a brief descripiton on how to create a robot.
+3. In the README of [robotnik_description](robotnik_pkgs/robotnik_description/README.md) there is a brief descripiton on how to create a robot.
 4. On this file you can modify and add all the sensors, arms and any other component.
 5. Then, launch the spawn_robot with the argument _robot_xacro_path_.